"The mystery continues..."

 - Clip Show: "Hallo Spaceboy" consists of Bowie and Pet Shop Boys interspersed with old-timey video clips.

-- Evil Laugh: Forms part of the music for "Wishful Beginnings".
+- Evil Laugh: A deep, gurgling one forms part of the music for "Wishful Beginnings".

 - Madness Mantra: "The Voyeur of Utter Destruction (As Beauty)" ends with one, with the Minotaur repeating the words "call it a day" ad-infinitum.

-- New Sound Album: Industrial rock and electronic.
+- New Sound Album: Industrial rock with Alternative Dance elements.

 - Pietà Plagiarism: "The Hearts Filthy Lesson" where Bowie can be seen "cradled" by a mutilated mannequin in a few shots.

-- Rearrange the Song: "Strangers When We Meet" originally appeared on The Buddha of Suburbia before being re-recorded and released as a single from this album.
+- "Strangers When We Meet" originally appeared on The Buddha of Suburbia before being re-recorded and released as a single from this album.

 - Re-Cut: The initial LP release of the album in 1995 was as a truncated single-disc version named Excerpts from Outside, which cut out six tracksnote and shortened both "Leon Takes Us Outside" and "The Motel" considerably.
 Partly as a result of this, while side A on cassette copies ends with "No Control" (and CD copies don't have "sides" to begin with), side A on Excerpts ends at "Hallo Spaceboy".
 It wouldn't be until 2019 when the full album would be released on vinyl, as a double-LP, and even then the CD release is still treated as the definitive version (if only because it gets far more mileage out of the format than the cassette and LP releases do in regards to their respective formats).

-- Rock Opera: Despite its highly nonlinear and enigmatic structure, this album is far more specific about its storyline and characters than his other concept albums.
+- Rock Opera: Despite its highly nonlinear and enigmatic structure, this album is far more specific about its storyline and characters than his other concept albums, to the point of including an expository "diary" for the character Nathan Alder in the liner notes.

 - Shout-Out: A sample from a Brian May concert is played near the end of "Segue - Ramona A. Stone/I Am With Name".